K9 Units in Small Departments

 change (Mesloh, 2003).

-may donate the fence for the kennel.
-A veterinarian may provide free or discounted
+Local businesses may be able to donate products or services.
+A fence company may donate the fence for the kennel.
+A veterinarian may provide free or discounted services and/or medications.
+(Hamilton, 2003)

 Training